 Cameron Falls from the lookout.

-It was real Tarzan territory with huge vines draped around the canopy.
+Tarzan territory with huge vines draped around the canopy.
 We came across this monster suspended across the path.

 The roots of this tree spread for approx 75 metres around boulders making an exotic path edging.